Frequently Asked Questions

 To be eligible for the Expedited Pathway, participants must meet the following eligibility criteria:

-• Qualify for the Expedited Pathway to register with the BC Care Aide Registry.
+- Qualifies for registration under the Expedited Pathway category with the BC Care Aide and Community Health Worker Registry.

-• Submit a completed Expedited Pathway Stipend Application Form with all supporting documents to the Choose2Care team at Health Match BC.
+- Submit a completed Expedited Pathway Stipend Application Form with all supporting documents to the HCA Team.

-• Have a valid Social Insurance Number (SIN) as of the date the funds are issued to be eligible to receive the stipend from Health Match BC / HEABC.
+- Have a valid Social Insurance Number (SIN) as of the date the funds are issued to be eligible to receive the stipend.

 3. Am I eligible for the Expedited Pathway Stipend if I do not currently work as a Health Care Assistant (HCA) or equivalent role?

-To be eligible for the stipend, your employer must provide proof of your employment as a Health Care Assistant (HCA) in British Columbia.
+To be eligible for the stipend, your employer must provide proof of current employment as a Health Care Assistant (HCA) in British Columbia.

 4. Can I submit a confirmation of employment letter myself instead of my employer?